-- Interstate commerce USDOT number and legal name or single trade name markings required for vehicles with a GVWR or GCWR in excess of 10,000 pounds. - Intrastate commerce Vehicles are not required to have a USDOT number but must be marked on at least one side of the vehicle with legal name and address (City, MO).
+- Interstate commerce USDOT number marking required for vehicles with GVWR or GCWR in excess of 10,000 pounds. - Intrastate commerce USDOT number marking is not applicable.

 Vehicles with GVWR or GCWR 26,000 pounds or less (not identified as a farm vehicle):